 #1 Malaysia is a tropical country, which means it’s hot and humid.
-At times it’s just impossible to walk around or do some of the hikes!
+Sometimes, it’s just impossible to walk around or do some of the hikes!
 Tip: always bring water with you!

 #2 Although this also means that green is the prevailing color!
 Either because of the rainforest, the palm trees, or the grass… But almost everything is covered in green…

-#6 In general people aren’t the most likable… they aren’t arrogant or anything, but don’t give you that Thai smile or have the unique way of being of the Lao.
+#6 In general, people aren’t the most likable… they aren’t arrogant or anything, but they don’t give you that Thai smile or have the unique way of being of the Lao.

-#8 Malaysia is an Islamic country, probably one of the most open and free Islamic countries but it still follows the Islamic laws.
+#8 Malaysia is an Islamic country, probably one of the most open and free Islamic countries, but it still follows Islamic laws.

-#9 There’s way fewer backpackers than any other South East Asian country we have been to!
+#9 There are way fewer backpackers than in any other South East Asian country we have been to!
 Though we are pretty sure it’s related to the price and the difficulty in buying alcohol… unfortunately it became obvious to us that some (many) people only travel to get wasted!

-#10 Penang national Park is smallest in the world, but these things aren’t measured by size!
+#10 Penang National Park is the smallest in the world, but these things aren’t measured by size!
 The Park has one of the best trails we have ever done!